MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

 ## Create a host application project

-In Visual Studio, you can use the Host Application project template to create metadata artifacts for the **CICS Program Call** and **IMS Program Call** connectors in Azure Logic Apps.
+In Visual Studio, you can use the Host Application project template to create metadata artifacts for the CICS and IMS built-in, service provider-based connectors in Azure Logic Apps.
 To create a new host application project, follow these steps:

 1. In Visual Studio, from the **File** menu, select **New** > **New Project**.